Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/lcd-kit.md

 A device in Losant is a single thing or widget.
 A device could be car, thermostat, smart bulb, or any kind of custom gadget.
 Devices can contain many sensors or attached peripherals.
 In this example, our device is our weather station.

 The next step is to register the device with the platform. **Select `Add Device` from the Devices dropdown.
-Next, choose the `Create from Scratch` option.**
+Next, choose the `Create Blank Device` option.**

 ![Add Device Menu](/images/getting-started/losant-iot-dev-kits/lcd-kit/add-device.png "Add Device Menu")